The TEAR Australia Indigenous Support Program

 Barbara Deutschmann is the Coordinator of TEAR’s Dhumba Indigenous Support Program.
 Last year, she relocated to Alice Springs with her husband Peter.
 In the lead-up to Reconciliation Week (27-May-3 June), Barbara reflects on the important issue of…

 Anglican vicar, Rev Dr Gordon Preece joined the Central Australia DEEP in August 2012 and here reflects on his experience.
-Going DEEP at Campfire in the Heart Sometimes in life you need to go deep, out of your depth, beyond your comfort zone.
-This is…
+See also: Central Australia 2014 Going DEEP at Campfire in the Heart Sometimes in life you need to go deep, out of your depth,…

 TEARLink is a network of people who share a goal to strengthen and encourage each other to work for sustainable and empowering change in Aboriginal and Torres Strait communities.
 Join the TEARLink group on Facebook.